 In the interest of public safety, an Exclusion Zone – marked by lit yellow buoys – will extend from Cockatoo Island in the west to Clarke Island in the east.
-The Exclusion Zone will be activated from 8pm on Sydney New Year’s Eve until 12.45am on New Year’s Day.
-No unauthorised traffic will be allowed inside the Exclusion Zone and there will be no access under the Sydney Harbour Bridge during this time.
+The Exclusion Zone will be activated from 8pm on Sydney New Year’s Eve until approximately 12.45am on New Year’s Day.
+No unauthorised traffic will be allowed inside the Exclusion Zone.

 The Exclusion Zone will remain active for about 45 minutes after the end of the Midnight Fireworks to ensure the safety clearance of the fireworks barges.
 When the exclusion zone is lifted it will be announced on VHF17 and on the projections on the Sydney Harbour Bridge Pylons.

 If you need to move your vessel because of an emergency, alert the operator of one of the on-water control vessels: NSW RMS, NSW Water Police or Marine Rescue NSW.

 With so many small and large vessels in the dark, it’s important skippers use appropriate navigation lights for the safety of their craft and passengers.